mollie/spree-mollie-gateway/docs/api/checkout.md

 ## Debugging the checkout flow

 Each action within the Mollie gateway is logged in a separate log file.
-Find out more about Debugging.
+[Learn more about Debugging](https://github.com/mollie/spree-mollie-gateway/blob/master/docs/debugging.md).